 Temperature & Humidity

-The easiest way to propagate a Lemon Button Fern is to trim off any baby ferns that sprout from the “runners”.
-You’ll easily identify the runners if you see them, long tendrils that “run” from the base of the fern.
-You can also separate any rooted rhizome sections from a suitably mature plant.
+You can also propagate your plant by trimming off any baby ferns that sprout from the ‘runners.’
+You’ll easily identify the runners if you see them, long tendrils that ‘run’ from the base of the parent plant.

 Varieties & Similar Plants